levskaya/jslinux-deobfuscated/readme.md

 The core opcode execution loop has been autocommented to indicate what instruction operation the opcode refers to.

-Everything but the flow-control (JMP CALL RET) routines is fairly comprehensible.
-There's still some unnamed functions there as I haven't worked out exactly what's going on.

 ### ETC

 I highly recommend, by the way, the excellent [JSShaper][2] library for transforming large javascript code bases.
 The hacks I made from it are in this repo: a little symbol-name-transformer node.js script and an emacs function for doing this in live buffers.